tdiderich/runzero-custom-integrations/digital-ocean/README.md

     - Use the `access_secret` field for your Digital Ocean API token.
     - For `access_key`, input a placeholder value like `foo` (unused in this integration).
 3. [Create the Custom Integration](https://console.runzero.com/custom-integrations/new).
-    - Add a Name and Icon for the integration (e.g., "Digital Ocean").
+    - Add a Name and Icon for the integration (e.g., "digital-ocean").
     - Toggle `Enable custom integration script` to input the finalized script.
     - Click `Validate` to ensure it has valid syntax.
     - Click `Save` to create the Custom Integration.